 Will we investigate your complaint?

 Your complaint needs to involve your ‘personal information'.
-'Personal information' is any information that is about an individual and can reasonably identify an individual.
-If you have complained about something that the Privacy Act does not cover, we will write to you to explain why we cannot assist you.
+'Personal information' is any information that is about an individual and can reasonably identify that individual.
+If you have complained about something that the Privacy Act does not cover, we will contact you to explain why we cannot assist you.

 If you have complained about something that the Privacy Act covers, we will then check to see whether the agency or organisation you have complained about has had an opportunity to address your complaint directly, and if not, whether it would be appropriate for them to do so.
 We may decide not to investigate a complaint if you have not first complained to the agency or organisation directly, or if you have not given them a reasonable amount of time to address your complaint.

-Sometimes we need more information to see whether we can investigate your complaint.
-If this is the case, we may undertake preliminary inquiries into your complaint.
-We may contact you, the respondent you are complaining about and third parties to gather more information about your privacy complaint.
-If we can resolve your complaint during this stage, we will attempt to do this.
+Sometimes we need more information before we can decide whether we can investigate your complaint.
+If this is the case, we may contact you, the respondent you are complaining about, or a third party to gather more information about your privacy complaint.
+If we think we can resolve your complaint during this stage, we will attempt to do this.

-Based on the information we gather, we may either move to investigate, resolve, or close your complaint.
-Any information or documents that you provide us may be given to the respondent or anyone else who can assist us in dealing with your complaint.
-If you do not wish for your information to be passed on, you will need to tell us.
-However, in fairness to everyone involved in the complaint, if you do not want your information to be passed on, it may mean we are unable to continue to handle your complaint.
+Any other information or documents that you provide us may also be given to the respondent or anyone else who can assist us in dealing with your complaint.
+If you do not wish for your information to be passed on, you will need to tell us as this may affect how we handle your complaint.

 The OAIC investigates complaints by contacting the respondent, usually in writing, to tell them about your complaint and asking for their side of the story.
-Following our investigation, we may try to resolve your complaint through facilitating conciliation, if appropriate.
-The aim of conciliation is to resolve the issues through discussion and negotiation, allowing parties to reach their own agreement on the outcome rather than the OAIC deciding what should happen.
-As such, it is important to think about what action you would like from the respondent to resolve your complaint.
+We will usually try to resolve your complaint through facilitating conciliation, if this is appropriate.
+The aim of conciliation is to resolve the issues through discussion and negotiation, allowing parties to reach their own agreement on the outcome, rather than the OAIC deciding what should happen.
+It is important to tell the OAIC what you are seeking from the respondent to resolve your complaint.